 Her demise is not an end to the brand “Nila Mehta Snacks”.
 May this wonder woman of India continue to inspire generations with her entrepreneurial journey and rags-to-riches story!

-This story is brought to you as part of the initiative, “Explore India with Indian Eagle”, aiming to promote what is good and inspiring in India through our overseas Indian community portal, Travel Beats.
-Travel Beats is a subsidiary of Indian Eagle Travel, a leading air ticketing partner of Indians abroad.
+This story is brought to you by Travel Beats as part of the continued series, “Explore India with Indian Eagle”.
+Travel Beats is a leading overseas Indian community portal by Indian Eagle, a trusted travel-booking partner of Indians abroad.